 3 Pilates Improves Balance and Coordination

 Certain movements will really challenge your balance within a session.
 Not only do you need to concentrate on performing the exercise with a good technique but to keep your balance at the same time!
 More challenging exercises will improve the efficiency of the deep stabilizing muscles.
 Therefore regular practice you will not only become stronger but develop a greater sense of balance and coordination.
 In addition to help improve sports performance but it will help with everyday tasks and help prevent injuries.
-This is particularly beneficial for seniors to help avoid falls and broken bones.
+Pilates for seniors is particularly beneficial to help avoid falls and broken bones.

 4 Improves Bone Density